osmarks/potatOS/privacy/index.md

 PotatOS provides Primarily Otiose Transformative Advanced Technology, Or Something ("PotatOS", "PotatOS™"), associated programs, libraries and other code ("PotatOS Potatosystems"), and PotatOS backend webservices such as SPUDNETv2/PIR, RSAPI, and PSUS ("PotatOS Services").
 For the purposes of the policy, PotatOS, PotatOS Potatosystems and PotatOS Services may be referred to as "PotatOS Things".
 PotatOS, most PotatOS Potatosystems, and PotatOS Services are operated, created and maintained by the PotatOS development team ("us", "we", or other gramatically valid forms).
 Some PotatOS Potatosystems are developed and maintained by third parties, and PotatOS, as a general purpose operating system, may interact with other organizations outside of the scope of this policy.
 This privacy policy ("PotatOS Privacy Policy") sets out how we may use information, such as information gathered via PotatOS and PotatOS Services.
-"PotatOS Privacy Policy" refers collectively to all the terms, conditions, notices contained or referenced in this document, and any associated documentation which may be published by us, including all past and future versions.
+"PotatOS Privacy Policy" refers collectively to all the terms, conditions and notices contained or referenced in this document, and any associated documentation which may be published by us, including all past and future versions.

 ## Information we collect

 PotatOS Things may collect any information which PotatOS Things may collect.
 This includes information such as:

 * Information you provide.
 If you provide information, this may be stored and used in order to provide PotatOS™ functionality.
 This includes information such as settings, which are stored locally so that they can be read and utilized, and your files, if you make files, which are stored on disk and potentially in RAM so that they can be read back and displayed.
-* All user input or all executed code, if some debug settings such as Protocol Epsilon and Extended Monitoring are enabled
+* All user input or all executed code, if some debug settings such as Protocol Epsilon and Extended Monitoring are enabled.
 * Internally generated information which may be indirectly derived from user input, such as your device's UPID[^3], some PotatOS Registry contents and system debug logs.
 * ComputerCraft system configuration information and identification information, which is sent to SPUDNETv2/PIR and stored with incident reports to assist with debugging and/or handling the source of the reports.
 * In certain jurisdictions, we may ask for a valid ID (from accepted countries such as Kazakhstan, the Democratic People's Republic of Korea, Sealand, the Freeish State of Gollarkia, Desmethylway, the Harmonious Jade Dragon Empire, or the Untied States) in limited circumstances.
 This is only for purposes.